by Janis / 16 comments - Orginally published:6th September 2019

 The fountain in the centre of Plaza de Doña Elvira

-Beautiful ceramic tiling, lush trees were providing welcoming dappled shade, a fountain for children to enjoy and of course, the lovely local restaurants pouring out onto the streets.
+Beautiful ceramic tiling and lush trees were provided, welcoming dappled shade.
+A fountain for children to enjoy and the lovely local restaurants pouring out onto the streets.

 Casa Placido is our treasured tapas bar in the heart of Barrio Santa Cruz.
-Prior to visiting Seville if I had a vision of what a tapas bar should be this was it.
+Before visiting Seville, if I had a vision of what a tapas bar should be - this was it.

 The counter of Casa Placido, a traditional bar with hams hanging from the roof.